Evgenk2020/my_think_cell_test/README.md

 The representation in the std::map must be canonical, that is, consecutive map entries must not contain the same value:</br>
 ..., (3,'A'), (5,'A'), ...</br>
 is not allowed.
 Likewise, the first entry in m_map must not contain the same value as m_valBegin.
-Initially, the whole range of K is associated with a given initial value, passed to the constructor of the `interval_map<K,V>` data structure.
+Initially, the whole range of K is associated with a given initial value, passed to the constructor of the `interval_map<K, V>` data structure.

 <b>Key type K</b>